paulwexler/opinions/on_coding/README.md

   The end user is usually unconcerned with possible "error" paths because they don't occur often enough in the existing situation.

+1. You must be aware of the context the program will run in.\
-1. You must firm up the response to errors.\
+  In particular you must firm up the response to errors.
   On bad input or network or other errors, do you log and ignore it?
   Abort?